Can you use retinol and Azelaic Acid together?

-Retinol and Azelaic Acid are two skincare superheroes with the same job descriptions: they help you fight acne and fade away hyperpigmentation.
+Retinol and Azelaic Acid are two skincare superheroes with the same job description: they help you fight acne AND fade away hyperpigmentation.
 Yep, the best skincare ingredients are multi-taskers that tackle more than one concern.

 If your face is covered in pimples and/or dark spots, should you use retinol or Azelaic acid?
 Or is it safe to use them both together?
 Let’s find out what the science says:

 - What Is Retinol And What Does It Do?

 - What Is Azelaic Acid And What Does It Do?

 - Retinol VS Azelaic Acid: What’s The Difference?